sait-wbdv/winter-2023/src/lib/content/assessments/dsgn-270/assignment-4.md

 You have been hired to build a website and need to do a quick mockup of the homepage to provide a proof of concept to your client.
 The mockup will allow you to get feedback and make design changes prior to getting into any code.

-When building mockups, you can save a lot on design and development time by creating a design system, for this assignment, you will also be required to establish a basic design system (colors and fonts etc).
+When building mockups, you can save a lot on design and development time by creating a design system, however this is not necessary.
+You are free to utilize design systems from libraries, but must alter them to fit your design.

 ### Requirements